JUSTICE SOCIETY OF AMERICA

 Dark Nights: Metal

 Mister Terrific (Michael Holt) returns to Earth-0 to help Batman investigate his mystery metals.
 They prepare to free Plastic Man (first Rebirth appearance) from an imposed dormancy.
-Note: This story clearly references Mr. Terrific's (pre-Rebirth) time on a parallel Earth.
+NOTE: This story clearly references Mr. Terrific's (New 52-era) time on a parallel Earth.

 Dark Days: The Forge #1 (Aug.
 2017)